What is Keyman Insurance:

 - 2. The max. amount of cover will be distributed among the key partners.

 - 3. Key Man Insurance can be given on the lives of more then one partner.

-Income tax rules :-
+Income tax rules:-

 - In case of S.B. is payable under the plans, will be considered as the business income of the company & will be taxable under section 28 (vi) of the income tax ACT.

-- Under section 31(1) of the income tax Act the premium paid under key man insurance can be claimed by corporate entities as bonafide business expenses.
+- Under section 31(1) of the income tax Act, the premium paid under key man insurance can be claimed by corporate entities as bonafide business expenses.

 - If the policy has been assigned to the key man, the policy-proceeds including bonus will be taken as profit under section 17 (clause) of the income tax Act.

 The above is the product summary giving the key features of the plan.
-This is for illustrative purpose only.
+This is for illustrative purposes only.
 This does not represent a contract and for details please refer to your policy document.